brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-From the anova table, we accept the BIC model.
+From the Anova table, we see that the BIC model is better out of the two.

-Must do BIC MLR diagnostics, then make the model plots, if still not good, make a non-parallel model.
+Now that was have accepted the BIC method, we once again re-vist diagnostics on this new model.

-In this chunk I will be usign the linear model BIC and factoring all categorical variables.
+### Diagnostics Part 2
 ``` r
 BIC.factor <- lm(formula = y.sqrt ~ temp + factor(weathersit) + factor(season) + windspeed.sqrt + hum1 , data = day)
 summary(BIC.factor)